 Non-Surgical Nose Job

-Non-surgical rhinoplasty can be used to augment the nose ranging from subtle to dramatic changes.
-Dermal-fillers can be used to create contours, fill-in areas and visually decrease humps, and refine the tip and over-all appearance of the nose.
+Non-surgical rhinoplasty can be used to augment the nose creating subtle or dramatic changes.
+Dermal-fillers can be used to create missing contours, fill-in low areas, visually decrease humps, define and enhance the tip, and give the nose an overall "finished" look.
 Typically, fillers placed in the nose last 6-9 months.
 Occasionally, some results are longer because the body is stimulated to build it's own collagen in the area.

 Non-surgical nose jobs are good for some, not so good for others